 Knobs, Switches, and Controls — The more controls you have on-board in your MIDI controller keyboard, the better hands-on controls.
 Sweetwater discusses these controls and how it can affect your performance in making music.

 Key Count — Depending on your needs, you might be satisfied with a 25-note keyboard, or a 31, 49, 61 and even 88.
 However, you also need to consider portability, playability (one hand or two) and space.

 Of course, if you are on the go, you don’t want an 88-note keyboard, unless you want to travel with more baggage.

-Performance Pads — Playing with pads is more convenient that playing the keys.
+Performance Pads — Playing with pads is more convenient than playing the keys.
 You can easily trigger finger drums and loops with these performance pads.
-Yet, there are so many things to check on this aspect alone, including sensitivity, aftertouch, banks of pads for assignability and more.
+Yet, there are so many things to check on this aspect alone, including sensitivity, aftertouch, banks of pads for assignability, and more.

 Automapping — Integrating MIDI controllers with your DAW is both beneficial and cumbersome at some point, especially if you have a hard time mapping the controls to your DAW.
 So, it might be wise to consider this functionality when buying a new controller keyboard, says Wire Cutter.

 Still, a lot is getting confused on how to enjoy the MIDI controller keyboard.
 Well, this YouTube video gives you a great overview on what a MIDI controller is and how to maximize its use.

 The video also includes products and explains its features, so you know what’s the use of each control in this device.